mennallahmed/Evaluate-news-nlp/README.md

 This project uses Webpack as the build tool.
 The configuration can be found on the repository.
 There are different setups for production and development environments.

 ## API
-The API used to interpret the articles is.
+The API used to interpret the articles is [MeaningCloud API]( https://www.meaningcloud.com/developer/sentiment-analysis).

 ### Environment Variables
 Need to declare our API key, which will look something like this: